-When questioned about third party reporting, all inmates acknowledged how to submit a third party report (ask a family member or friend to submit a report or call the PREA hotline); in addition, several of the inmates referred to the PREA bulletins posted throughout the facility as it contains the directions on how to submit a third party report.
+When questioned about third party reporting, twenty-nine of the thirty-two inmates interviewed acknowledged how to submit a third party report (ask a family member or friend to submit a report or call the PREA hotline).
+In addition, several of the inmates referred to the PREA bulletins posted throughout the facility as it contains the directions on how to submit a third party report.